 How Landlords Can Get Higher-Paying Tenants

 Renting to millennials can be extremely profitable, but to do so successfully, you need to learn what specific amenities and attractions appeal to them.
-If you’re used to renting to families and older tenants, you may need to do a bit of extra research, as millennials have vastly different preferences.
+If you’re used to renting to families and older tenants, you may need to do some extra research, as millennials have vastly different preferences.

 To get you started, here are a few ways you can attract high-paying millennials to your properties: